StockNews.com Begins Coverage on Salem Media Group (NASDAQ:SALM)

-StockNews.com assumed coverage on shares of Salem Media Group (NASDAQ:SALM – Free Report) in a report released on Sunday.
+StockNews.com began coverage on shares of Salem Media Group (NASDAQ:SALM – Free Report) in a report released on Monday.
 The firm issued a hold rating on the stock.

-Salem Media Group (NASDAQ:SALM – Get Free Report) last released its quarterly earnings data on Monday, November 13th.
-The company reported ($0.18) EPS for the quarter, missing analysts’ consensus estimates of ($0.08) by ($0.10).
+Salem Media Group (NASDAQ:SALM – Get Free Report) last issued its quarterly earnings data on Monday, November 13th.
+The company reported ($0.18) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.08) by ($0.10).
+The business had revenue of $63.50 million during the quarter, compared to analysts’ expectations of $64.73 million.
 Salem Media Group had a negative return on equity of 8.47% and a negative net margin of 17.49%.
-The firm had revenue of $63.50 million during the quarter, compared to analyst estimates of $64.73 million.
-On average, research analysts forecast that Salem Media Group will post -0.51 EPS for the current fiscal year.
+As a group, analysts expect that Salem Media Group will post -0.51 EPS for the current year.

 Salem Media Group, Inc operates as a multimedia company in the United States.
 It operates through three segments: Broadcast, Digital Media, and Publishing.
 The company owns and operates 33 FM radio stations and 70 radio stations; offers programs on the Family Talk Christian-themed talk format station on SiriusXM Channel 131; provides programming to Christian and family-themed talk stations, music stations, and news talk stations; places advertising on Christian and talk formatted radio stations, and other commercial radio station formats; and operates Salem Podcast Network, a platform for conservative, political, news, and family-oriented podcasts.